mui/mui-x/docs/data/data-grid/editing-legacy/editing.md

 ### Conditional validation [<span class="plan-pro"></span>](https://mui.com/store/items/material-ui-pro/)

-Having all cells of a row in edit mode allows validating a field based on the value of another one.
+Having all cells of a row in edit mode allows validating a field based on the value of another one To do this, you will first need to add a `preProcessEditCellProps` callback to the [column definition](/api/data-grid/grid-col-def/).
-To accomplish that, start by adding the `preProcessEditCellProps` as explained in the [cell editing](#client-side-validation).
-When the callback is called, use the API to check the value of the other field and decide if the current value is valid or not.
+When all cells in a row are in edit mode, you can validate fields by comparing their values.
 Return a new object contaning `params.props` and the `error` attribute with the validation status.
 Once at the least one field has the `error` attribute equals to true no new value will be committed.

+> ⚠ Server-side validation works like [client-side validation](#client-side-validation).
+> The only difference is that when you call `preProcessEditCellProps`, you must return a promise.
+> Once the value is validated in the server, the promise should be resolved with a new object containing the `error` attribute set to true or false.
-**Note:** For server-side validation, the same [approach](#server-side-validation) from the cell editing can be used.
-The data grid will wait for all promises to resolve before commiting.
+> The grid will wait for the promise to be resolved before exiting the edit mode.

-The following demo requires a value for the "Payment method" column if the "Is paid?" column was checked.
+The following demo requires a value for the **Payment method** column if the **Is paid?** column is checked.

 {{"demo": "ConditionalValidationGrid.js", "disableAd": true, "bg": "inline", "defaultCodeOpen": false}}